AnyLog-co/EdgeX/README.md

 ```

 ## AnyLog
-The [AnyLog deployment](https://github.com/AnyLog-co/deployments) configuration files, users can specify a basic
+In [AnyLog deployment](https://github.com/AnyLog-co/deployments) configuration files, users can specify a basic
 `timestamp`/`value` MQTT configurations.
 Howerver, they can also create more complex configurations either via REST or
 when the updating _local_script.al_ file.